hexagoncircle/ryan-mulligan-dev/src/blog/themes-and-schemes.md

 🤯

 Here's what I came up with.
-The theme slider works the same as before but now has a new neighbor: a color scheme toggle button.
+The theme slider works the same as before but now has a new neighbor: a `color-scheme` toggle button.
 This button sets a light or dark version of the current theme.
-My selection of colors may be somewhat arbitrary and subjective, but I tried pairing palettes that compliment one another.
+My selection of colors may be somewhat arbitrary and subjective, but I tried pairing palettes that complement one another.

 <p class="codepen" data-height="300" data-default-tab="css,result" data-slug-hash="zYPrjNd" data-user="hexagoncircle">
   <span>See the Pen <a href="https://codepen.io/hexagoncircle/pen/zYPrjNd">